 - Dodak Technology Commons – This space houses the majority of the computers found in the library, including Windows and Macintosh computers as well as printing, scanning, and copying equipment.

-- Active Learning Classroom – Equipped with collaborative technologies, this classroom allows for an interactive approach to learning.
+- Active Learning Classroom – Equipped with telepresence technologies, this classroom allows for interactive and virtual learning.

 - Caudell Reading Room – The two-story traditional reading room houses the newest and most frequently used titles in the literature collection, as well as recent issues of newspapers, journals, and magazines.

 - Scholars Commons – This deep quiet study zone is especially conducive to graduate and faculty research.
-The offices of the Graduate and Faculty Research Assistance Librarian and Scholarly Communications Librarian are nearby for assistance.
 Lockers are available for storing research materials and charging devices.

-- Archives – The archives includes a reading room, Perceptive Pixel Table, and other equipment for accessing documents relating to the founding and history of the university and Falwell ministries.
+- Archives and Special Collections – The Archives and Special Collections includes a reading room, Perceptive Pixel Table, and other equipment for accessing documents relating to the founding and history of the university and Falwell ministries.

 - Terrace Conference Room – This 96 seat capacity conference room is available for special events and meetings.
 It can be split into two smaller spaces, each equipped with its own speaker and projection system.
 Catering facilities are nearby.

 - Group Study Rooms – Rooms vary in size, accommodating up to 14 students, and feature a special paint that allows students to write on the tables and walls using dry erase markers.
-Several of the rooms are equipped with collaborative technologies that allow screen sharing.
+These rooms can be reserved in person or online.

-- Tinney Café – The spacious, two-level café includes a Starbucks, Pizza Hut Express, Tsunami Sushi, and Brioche Dorée.
+- Tinney Café – The spacious, two-level café includes a Starbucks, Pizza Hut Express, Auntie Anne’s Pretzels, and sushi.

 The library collection consists of both physical and electronic resources.
-Physical collections consist of approximately 368,000 items and 638 current periodical subscriptions.
-Electronic collections consist of more than 250,000 electronic items and content from more than 69,000 unique full-text journals.
-For the latest resource numbers, see the statistical snapshot.
+Physical collections consist of over 400,000 items.
+Electronic collections consist of more than 900,000 electronic items and over 500 databases.

 Materials from libraries across the United States can also be obtained through the InterLibrary Loan service.
 Additionally, the library is a member of the Center for Research Libraries, providing access to all of the vast resources in this international consortium of university, college, and independent research libraries.